apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-secrets-manager.rst

 * Port: port
 * You should also specify the type of connection, which can be done naming the key as conn_type, conn_id, connection_type or engine.
 Valid values for this field are postgres, mysql, snowflake, google_cloud, mongo...
-* For the extra value of the connections, you have to type a dictionary.
+* For the extra value of the connections, a field called extra must exists.
+Please note this extra field should be a valid JSON.

 However, more words can be added to the list using the parameter ``extra_conn_words`` in the configuration.
 This parameter has to be a dict of lists with the following optional keys: user, password, host, schema, conn_type